Baked Beans À La Différence

 TOMATOES

 I’ve known chefs use tomato ketchup.
-Fair enough.
-Bu+t if it’s sweet and sour you’re looking for there are alternatives:
+Fair do’s.
+But if it’s sweet and sour you’re after there are plenty of options.
+Check out some of the many ways to add sweetness and acidity in the chart below:

 SWEET